oguzhaaan/02-Kiruna-Explorer/Retrospective/Retrospective 3.md

   - Improve the test coverage by adding more tests for the new features.
   - Give more importance to SonarCloud issues, in order to not find out at the end of the sprint that there are many problems to fix all at once.
-  - The priority should first complete the changes related to the previous sprint, remembering that the changes should be emrged as soon as possible so that everyuone can start correctly working on the new ones.
+  - The priority should first complete the changes related to the previous sprint, remembering that the changes should be merged as soon as possible so that everyone can start correctly working on the new ones.

 - One thing you are proud of as a Team!!

   Even in difficult times and stressful situations, we managed to overcome all the obstacles and achieve our goals.
-We also managed to finallt discover the center of Kiruna!